apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

-# Deep Convolutional Generative Adversarial Network
-## Generative Adversarial Networks
+# Generative Adversarial Networks

 GANs are an application of unsupervised learning - you don't need labels for your dataset in order to train a GAN.

 The GAN framework composes of two neural networks: a generator network and a discriminator network.